suitendaal/finalProject/DESIGN.md

 ![alt text](https://github.com/suitendaal/finalProject/blob/master/doc/hoi.png)

+## Other actions in the app

+* Save recordings to documents on the mobile phone.
+* Open saved recordings to play the file.
+* Use menu items to change fragments.

 ## API's and frameworks

 * [GENIUS API](https://genius.com/api-clients).
 I will use this API to search for song and artists.
 I get a maximum of 10 results back, containing among others the name, the artist and the url to the webpage with lyrics.
 If the user clicks on the song I will strip this html page until I only keep the lyrics.